mygitportal/RAC-commands/README.md

-Some useful command ORACLE database
+some command and default syntx oracle database